PhilippLgh/EthCapetownWorkshop/README.md

 ### Plugins

 Grid uses a plugin architecture to integrate, query releases and interact with various Ethereum clients.
-To define a new client all you need to do is to add a new file to the `ethereum_clients/client_plugins/` directory within Grid.
+To define a new client all you need to do is to add a new file to the [`ethereum_clients/client_plugins/`](https://github.com/ethereum/grid/tree/master/ethereum_clients/client_plugins) directory within Grid.
 Grid will automatically detect the client and provide UI elements to manager releases for the specified client.

+#### Example: Clef

 Here is an example for a Grid plugin.
 The below plugin structure specifies the [Ethereum Clef](https://github.com/ethereum/go-ethereum/tree/master/cmd/clef) integration and was taken from: [https://github.com/ethereum/grid/blob/master/ethereum_clients/client_plugins/clef.js](https://github.com/ethereum/grid/blob/master/ethereum_clients/client_plugins/clef.js)